khanists/khanists/README.md

 - 🧠 Currently diving deep into **Data Science and Machine Learning**
 - 🤝 Open to collaborations on **Data Analytics, ML & AI projects**
 - 💡 Always on the lookout for **innovative solutions** and **new learning experiences**
-- 💬 Feel free to ask me about **Python, SQL, and Backend Development**
+- 💬 Feel free to ask me about **Python, SQL, and Machine Learning**
 - 📧 Let's connect: [khaerunnisa2903@gmail.com](mailto:khaerunnisa2903@gmail.com)

 ---